mpm220/Msc-recommender-system-project/README.md

-# MSc end of year project - built an analytical tool to explore efficiency/effectiveness trade-offs in popular recommender systems
+# MSc project - Analytical tool to explore efficiency/effectiveness trade-offs in popular recommender systems

 I was on the fence about uploading this one as, after looking through it, I could build it alot better now.
 I was teaching myself python while working on it, as my course was almost exclusively java.